 Given a choice, most humans would probably rather spend time with nice people than with jerks.
 But the opposite seems to be true of bonobos, a recent study suggests.

-“Of our two closest relatives, chimps and bonobos, [bonobos] are the ones known to show less extreme aggression.
-They’re socially tolerant in food settings, and they share food and cooperate in ways chimpanzees might not,” says Duke University evolutionary anthropologist Christopher Krupenye (now at the University of Saint Andrews in Scotland), who led the study.
-“So we thought if either of them are likely to share with humans this motivation to prefer helpers, it may be bonobos.”
+“Of our two closest relatives, chimps and bonobos, [bonobos] are the ones known to show less extreme aggression,” says the study's lead author Christopher Krupenye, an evolutionary anthropologist now at the University of St. Andrews in Scotland.
+“So we thought, if either of them are likely to share with humans this motivation to prefer helpers, it may be bonobos.”

 Krupenye and Duke University anthropologist Brian Hare tested a group of 43 bonobos living in a sanctuary in the Democratic Republic of the Congo.
 In one experiment, 24 bonobos watched a series of cartoons depicting an anthropomorphic circle trying to ascend a hill.
 The circle was either helped by a triangle or hindered by a square.
 The apes were then offered two identical pieces of fruit under a paper cutout of either the “helper” triangle or the “hinderer” square.
 Like human infants, bonobos could distinguish each shape on the basis of its social behaviors.
 But unlike humans, they preferred the square.
 The findings appeared in January in Current Biology.